Ulyssedev/rquest-middleware/README.md

 to allow for client middleware chains.

 Note: This fork is experimental and not meant for production use.
 Use at your own risk.
+Almost all tests are passing except one (which means that this is not 100% compatible with reqwest)

 [![Crates.io](https://img.shields.io/crates/v/reqwest-middleware.svg)](https://crates.io/crates/reqwest-middleware)
 [![Docs.rs](https://docs.rs/reqwest-middleware/badge.svg)](https://docs.rs/reqwest-middleware)